GLXY — Galaxy Digital

 - GAAP Net Loss: $216 million, or $0.49 per share.

-- Adjusted EBITDA: Negative $188 million, primarily due to unrealized mark-to-market losses on Digital Assets.
+- Adjusted EBITDA: Negative $188 million, primarily due to unrealized losses on Digital Asset holdings.

-- Digital Asset Segment: Generated $49 million in adjusted gross profit, stable compared to Q4 despite a challenging market.
+- Digital Assets Segment: Generated $49 million in adjusted gross profit, stable compared to Q4 despite a challenging market.

 - Operating Expenses: Approximately $147 million, down 7% quarter-over-quarter.

-- Share Repurchase: 3.2 million shares repurchased for $65 million under a $200 million authorization.
+- Share Repurchases: 3.2 million shares repurchased for $65 million under a $200 million authorization.

 2. Strategic Updates and Business Highlights

-- First data hall delivered to CoreWeave; operational as an AI data center.
+- First data hall delivered to CoreWeave, marking a significant operational milestone.

 - Phase II construction is progressing, with financing expected soon.

-- 830 megawatts of approved capacity is in active discussions with potential customers.
+- Secured 830 megawatts of capacity, with strong demand from potential customers.

-- Transitioning from speculative trading to infrastructure for real-world applications.
+- Transitioning from a speculative market to a technology-driven industry.

 - $69 million in net inflows during the quarter, with $8 billion in assets on the platform.